xl-tang3/RCOT/README.md

 ## Repository structure

 ## Setup and Pretrained Weights
-All the experiments are conducted on Pytorch 2.1.0 with cuda 11.8 an NVIDIA 4090 GPU.
-For super-resolution, there is an extra preprocessing step.
 The LR images undergo bicubic rescaling to match the dimensions of their respective high-resolution counterparts.
-# Installation

 ### Dependencies Installation

-This repository is built in PyTorch 1.8.1 and tested on Ubuntu 18.04 environment (Python3.8, CUDA11.6, cuDNN8.5).
-Follow these instructions
+This repository is built in PyTorch 2.1.1 and tested on Ubuntu 18.04 environment (Python3.8, CUDA11.8) Follow these instructions

 ####